MileHacker Logo

 Iconic Landmarks

-These are the must-visit locations that define Chongqing's image and character.
-Be prepared for large groups of people, particularly during rush hour and holidays.
+These are must-visit locations that define Chongqing's image and uniqueness.
+Be prepared for crowds, especially during peak hours and holidays.

 Chongqing's unique topography makes its landmarks especially captivating, often involving multiple levels and panoramic views.